Phi Lambda Chi

-Phi Lambda Chi (ΦΛΧ), commonly known as Phi Lamb, is a social collegiate fraternity founded at the Arkansas State Teachers College (now the University of Central Arkansas) in 1925.
+Phi Lambda Chi (ΦΛΧ), colloquially known as Phi Lamb, is a social collegiate fraternity founded at the Arkansas State Teachers College (now the University of Central Arkansas) in 1925.
 It was formerly a member of the North American Interfraternity Conference (NIC).

 History

 Phi Lambda Chi originated as the Lamb Society, a social fraternal organization formed in 1920 for high school boys.
 After the majority of its members had graduated from high school and enrolled in college, the Lamb Society decided to discontinue the group and form a new collegiate secret society.

 Nine members of the Lamb Society and three new recruits organized Aztec at the Arkansas State Teachers College (now the University of Central Arkansas) on March 15, 1925.
 Aztec's founding members were Thomas Lester Adair, Robert B. Clark, Grant H. Collar, Wendell H. Collums, Marvin Crittenden, Evan M. Douglas, William E. Huddleston, J. Louis Moles, Doyle L. Patton, B. Howard Perrin, Jeff D. Shemwell, and Robert L. Taylor.

 Aztec changed its name to Phi Lambda Chi in 1930 after the college began allowing local Greek letter organizations.
 By 1934 when the college began to allow national fraternities, the Phi Lambda Chi/Aztec had more than 300 alumni.
 Phi Lambda Chi voted to nationalize and elected a provisional Grand Council on January 19, 1939.
 The council was tasked with developing a national fraternity consisting of at least three chapters that would qualify for membership in the Association of Teachers College Fraternities.

 The council created a provisional constitution and voted to charter the local Phi Lambda Chi fraternity as the Alpha chapter of the national fraternity.
 The fraternity was established for students from regional and teaching colleges.
 The Beta chapter was added at Northeastern State University in 1939, followed by the Gamma chapter at the University of Arkansas at Monticello in 1940.

 Phi Lambda Chi held its first conclave from March 15 to 16, 1940, at the Arkansas State Teachers College.
 At this meeting, members approved a permanent constitution.
-Later, the fraternity expanded from its original teacher mission, opening its membership to students from any college or university in the United.
-States.
+Later, the fraternity expanded from its original teacher mission, opening its membership to students from any college or university in the United States.

 The Aztec, the fraternity's magazine, honors its founding local organization.
 Its national philanthropy is the Arkansas Children's Hospital.
 In addition, chapters are required to partner with local charities to complete fifteen service hours per member.